SAP/luigi/docs/luigi-ux-features.md

 * To close the left side navigation, execute **Luigi.ux().collapseLeftSideNav(true)** in Luigi Core once your initial micro frontend has finished loading.
 It will set the collapsed state to `true` in **Local Storage**.
 Which closes the left side navgation, by showing only icons.

-* set the value to `false` if you want to make left side navigation to be open.
+* Set the value to `false` if you want to make left side navigation to be open.